 And, given that deposits tend to be around five weeks' worth of rent, it's no small amount.

-This is why all landlords must put tenants' deposits into a deposit protection scheme.
+This is why most landlords have to use a deposit protection scheme.

 Here's how it works.

 A deposit protection scheme is a government-approved safeguard for your deposit.
 You might also see it called ‘tenancy deposit protection’.

 It helps to ensure people who rent their homes are treated fairly.

 Your landlord should return your deposit in full when the tenancy ends.
 They could make deductions if there are valid reasons to.

 In England and Wales, there are three approved schemes that landlords can use.

 So, what are the three deposit protection schemes?
 In England they are:

 In Scotland, the schemes are: